 #4 – Suspension Training Push Up Exercise

-Similarly to the plank, people are not adjusting the straps to the right length so they might end up being too low or too high.
+Similar to the plank, people are not adjusting the straps to the right length, so they might end up being too low or too high.

 Suspension Training Push Up (Too Low)

 Often people make them too short which places them in an angle, putting too much stress and strain on the shoulder and on the collar bone joint.